Mosin0Ali/ESPN_CRICK_INFO_IPL_2025_SCRAPPER/README.md

 6. ```bash
    python TeamData.py

-# Crickbuzz Scrapping
-When running TeamData.py if it fails try running cricbuzzscrap.py which will scrape from crickbuzz and map the data to ESPN's Players so you dont need to worry about data loss.
-But it has few params like caught and recent stats missing which are present in ESPN so you might need to handle them properly.

 # Disclaimer
 This project is for educational purposes only.
 Make sure to respect ESPN Cricinfo’s & Crickbuzz terms of service and use responsibly.